MetOffice/CDDS/docs/tutorials/add_mapping.md

 ### The `[variable name]` Section(s)

-The `[variable name]` sections provide the model to MIP mapping corresponding to the specified MIP requested variable and contains the following required options:
+The `[variable name]` sections provide the model to MIP mapping corresponding to the specified MIP requested variable.

+**The following options are required:**

 | <div style="width:110px">Required Options</div> |                                   Description                                                         | Notes  |
 |--------------------------------------|------------------------------------------------------------------------------------------------------------------|--------|